rblandau/NewTrace/README.md

 * FIXME: find better syntax than TRACE_TARGET bitmask.

-    And make sure that TRACE_LOCATION is used if it is nonempty regardless of the bitmask.
+    And make sure that TRACE_FILE is used if it is nonempty regardless of the bitmask.